 1: Agree on Where You’re Going

 Now, I know that this one sound pretty obvious.
 But, it’s easy to misunderstand or mis-remember where it is you think you’re heading.

 Try and agree on an address or point on a map where you’re wanting to go.
 Perhaps an old photo of the place if you’ve both been there just to confirm that that’s the place.

 If the followers are happy to blindly follow, then they need to take responsibility for that decision and travel on in blind faith.
 But, they still need to know the address or name – just in case the ‘custard’ hits the fan and they need to get there under their own steam.

-If you’re the follower, don’t be scared to ask for the destination details.
-At the same time though, don’t be tempted to head off on some detour or short-cut without being sure what you’re doing AND without telling the leader.
+If you’re the follower, ask for the destination details.
+At the same time though, don’t head off on some detour or short-cut without being sure what you’re doing AND without telling the leader.

 2: Choose Your Start Point Carefully